KentonMewling/PsychBot-A4/README.md

 ### Google Translate API ###

-**>The bot is able to understand the users language and respond in the langauge of the user, using googletrans API**
+**>The bot is able to understand the users language and respond in the langauge of the user, using googletrans API.**

 <table>
   <tr>